squirtleDevs/0-eth-scaffold-fun/README.md

 ---

 > _Below is the combined curriculum taking into account these two points of reference (there was a lot of overlap!).
-NOTE: I think I will have NOTES.md for each challenge that outline what was learnt, questions on the topics, good resources._
+NOTE: I think I will have NOTES.md for each challenge that outline what was learnt, questions on the topics, good resources._ > _Also, tasks that are italicized, are from the eth speed run blog post from July 2021_

 1. Scaffold-ETH challenges: simple NFT, staking app, token vendor.

 2. THEORY HEAVY (if you're new): A quick jumping off point is building an “executor” smart contract that just .calls() anything the owner sends it.
 This will test your knowledge of calldata and you should go all the way to mainnet with it.
+See my NOTES.md for this challenge as it has some good extra info.
+Also, I think if you cover these sub-tasks below first that would help with this general `executor.sol` task.
+   _\*Make sure you understand how signed messages work and how you can recover them in a smart contract: https://github.com/scaffold-eth/scaffold-eth-examples/tree/signature-recover_
+   _- 🧑‍🏭 \*Learn how signed messages can be used off-chain as a “sign in with Ethereum”: https://github.com/scaffold-eth/scaffold-eth-examples/tree/sign-in-with-web3_
+   _- 📡 Use that same signed message on-chain with ecrecover() or OpenZeppelin’s ECDSA lib to recover a signed message in Solidity: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol_

 3. 👛 Next, build your own multisig using this as a reference: https://solidity-by-example.org/app/multi-sig-wallet/

    \*Make sure you understand how signed messages work and how you can recover them in a smart contract: https://github.com/scaffold-eth/scaffold-eth-examples/tree/signature-recover

-- 🧑‍🏭 \*Learn how signed messages can be used off-chain as a “sign in with Ethereum”: https://github.com/scaffold-eth/scaffold-eth-examples/tree/sign-in-with-web3
-- 📡 Use that same signed message on-chain with ecrecover() or OpenZeppelin’s ECDSA lib to recover a signed message in Solidity: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol

 Try building a signature based multisig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/meta-multi-sig

-⚔️ \*Side Quest: Extend it into a ⏳ streaming multi-sig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/streaming-meta-multi-sig
+_⚔️ \*Side Quest: Extend it into a ⏳ streaming multi-sig: https://github.com/scaffold-eth/scaffold-eth-examples/tree/streaming-meta-multi-sig_
-👩‍👩‍👧‍👧 Extend the mult-sig branch and create a DAO where members “vote” on proposed transactions!
+_👩‍👩‍👧‍👧 Extend the mult-sig branch and create a DAO where members “vote” on proposed transactions!_

 4. Make sure you understand how LP tokens work.